 In order to reduce CO_2 emissions as much as possible, Stannol has adapted its purchasing strategy and is focussing on the procurement of secondary tin, which we purchase from European recycling companies.
-When purchasing primary tin, we almost exclusively use fairly traded tin from certified mines.
+When purchasing primary tin, we exclusively use fairly traded tin from certified mines.
 In this way, we contribute to the conservation of resources and longer availability of tin.
-We also use other high-quality secondary materials in our products.
-The silver and copper we purchase consists of 100 per cent secondary material.
+We also use other highquality secondary materials in our products.
+The silver, copper and lead we source consists of 100 percent secondary material.
 Our strategy is to meet our needs exclusively with fair trade and recycled tin and we are convinced that this will sustainably reduce our environmental impact.
 We also see it as an important part of our strategy to actively engage in dialogue with business partners to help improve attitudes and mindsets around sustainability.
 By participating in sustainable promotion and research projects, but also with successful reference projects of our customers in the conversion to fair material, we want to ensure visibility in the industry and promote sustainable awareness and action.